allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 pointers to node's children, so it gives us 3kB for values.
 BIGINT size is 8 bytes, thus we may store ~375 values in a single node.
 It may store **1 billion** values with a tree that has only 4 levels.
 Binary Search Tree would require 30 levels for such amount of data.

+To sum up, placing multiple values in a single node of the three helped us to reduce its height, thus using benefits of sequential access.

 ## Summary